2025 Gasparilla Bowl

-The 2025 Gasparilla Bowl is a college football bowl game that is scheduled to be played on December 19, 2025, at Raymond James Stadium located in Tampa, Florida.
-The 17th annual Gasparilla Bowl game will feature teams from the American Athletic Conference, Atlantic Coast Conference, or Southeastern Conference.
-The game is scheduled to begin at 3:30 p.m.
-EST and will air on ESPN.
-The Gasparilla Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by mortgage loan company Union Home Mortgage, and the game will be officially known as the Union Home Mortgage Gasparilla Bowl.
+The 2025 Gasparilla Bowl was a college football bowl game played on December 19, 2025, at Raymond James Stadium in Tampa, Florida.
+The 17th annual Gasparilla Bowl game began at 2:32 p.m.
+EST and aired on ESPN.
+The Gasparilla Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by mortgage loan company Union Home Mortgage, and was officially known as the Union Home Mortgage Gasparilla Bowl.